Your Big Guide To UK Eco-Friendly Toothpaste Brands

 Weleda plant gel toothpaste

-Ethical beauty stalwarts Weleda offers this plant-based formulation in a metal tube – available from Big Green Smile for £5.50.
+Finally, ethical beauty stalwart Weleda offers this plant-based fluoride-free formulation in a metal tube – available from Only Naturals for ยฃ5.65.

 Particularly good for those with delicate gums, the gel formulation gently cares for your teeth and gums.
 Meanwhile, peppermint and spearmint oils help to keep your breath fresh.